 The Water Distribution team takes care of the existing water mains that carry water to homes and businesses throughout the city.
 They also respond to and perform emergency leak repairs.

-The Wastewater Collection group cleans and maintains the City's pipes that carry wastewater from homes and businesses to the wastewater treatment facilities.
+The Wastewater Collection team cleans and maintains the City's pipes that carry wastewater from homes and businesses to the wastewater treatment facilities.
 Crews also respond to emergency overflows.

 Temple's Environmental Programs team administers and enforces the City's Cross-Connection and Backflow Prevention Programs in accordance with the state's governing agency.
 They also work to preserve existing wastewater infrastructure and reduce sanitary sewer overflows through the Liquid Waste Reduction Program.